 As concerned "cat parents" we all want happy cats, and yet often we question whether our cat is happy.
 Although every cat is an individual and, like humans, may show happiness in different ways, there are some pretty universal happy cat clues.
 There are many signs that let you know if your kitty feels joy.

-Cats literally "say" they're happy.
+Cats can literally "say" they're happy.
 Vocal kitties tell you all about it and engage in long drawn out conversations.
 Generally, the higher-pitched sounds are "happy" while lower pitched can have a bit of frustration and be more demanding.
-Quiet cats may express happiness with silence, and vocalizes more to express unhappiness.
+Quiet cats may express happiness with silence, and vocalize more to express unhappiness.
 Confusing, yes!
 But that's why we love our enigmatic felines!
-While purrs aren't always happy, for the most part, they can be an indication of feline contentment or even bliss.
+While purrs aren't always happy, for the most part, they are an indication of feline contentment or even bliss.
 Kitty chortles and trills—that "prrrrupttt!" sound many cats make, is a very good indication of cat happiness.

 There are many eye, ear, fur, and body positions that indicate upset cat feelings or contentment.
-For example, the relaxed contented cat rests with front paws tucked under, ears forward, eyelids "sleepy" perhaps at half-mast.
-The eye-blink in return of your stare from across the room is a happy cat gesture.
-Sudden dilation of the eyes indicates arousal-happiness of a full food bowl, for example, can prompt this reflex.
+For example, a relaxed, contented cat may rest with front paws tucked under, ears forward, eyelids "sleepy" perhaps at half-mast.
+The eye-blink in response to your gaze from across the room is a happy cat gesture.
+Sudden dilation of the eyes may indicate arousal-happiness in response to a full food bowl, for example, but may also be seen with arousal-distress.
 Happy cats hold whiskers slightly forward and fur smooth with tail relaxed.
-A joyful cat's tail talk stands straight up with just the tip crooked in a "howdy" greeting to people and other pets the cat considers friends.
+A joyful, involved cat's tail talk stands straight up with just the tip crooked in a "howdy" greeting to people and other pets the cat considers friends.